-The Practice Analysis identifies sections of the CPA Exam with insufficient focus on the critical knowledge and skills required of nlCPAs, as well as content that could be revised in or removed from each section of the CPA Exam.
+The Practice Analysis identified sections of the CPA Exam with insufficient focus on the critical knowledge and skills required of nlCPAs, as well as content that could be revised in or removed from each section of the CPA Exam.

 The Changing Role of Newly Licensed CPAs

-As accounting technologies become more automated and the role of the new accountant shifts into that of business advisor, new skill sets will be required.
+As accounting technologies become more automated and the role of the new accountant shifts into that of a business advisor, new skill sets will be required.
 These include professional skepticism, judgment, and critical thinking abilities.
 Also, with big data driving the business world, accounting firms are quickly aligning with market demand to incorporate data analytics into their own business models.
 This shift in accounting technology requires new accountants to have stronger analytical skills to remain competitive in the accounting job market.